 Charles Harris (d.1795) described as of the Strand, opposite the New Church (St Mary le Strand) an undated trade card gives his address as The Alfred’s head opposite the New Church, Strand

 It might be a coincidence but Harris provided the monument for the third and fourth Duke of Ancasters (of Grimsthorpe) at Edenham Parish Church in Lincolnshire, they died in 1778 and 1779 ).
-The Roubiliac Terra cotta is at Grimsthorpe.
+The Roubiliac Terra cotta of Handel is at Grimsthorpe.
 It is therefore possible that the Grimsthorpe terra cotta is the source for the Gloucester Cathedral and Haendel Haus Museum’s plaster busts.
 There is clear evidence on the Grimsthorpe terra cotta of damage perhaps firing cracks which would have been filled and over painted!!
-See photographs
+See photographs.